akshoysaha/blackboxai-1742317398708/talke/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- [Matrix.org](https://matrix.org/) for the amazing protocol
+- [Remix](https://remix.run/) team for the excellent framework
+- [Material UI](https://mui.com/) team for the beautiful components